caligraph-net/l10n-kf6/README.md

 Currently, the project is very experimental, it is not recommended for everyday use.
 However, if you want to test the translations yourself and help out, you're very welcome to do so.

 - First, download and install the [User edition of KDE Neon](https://neon.kde.org/download) to your virtual machine (recommended) or a real machine.
+I think if you have a Fedora or any Linux distro shipped with KDE 6, it will work the same.

 - Then, go to the [Releases tab](https://github.com/caligraph-net/l10n-kf6-vi/releases) of the `l10n-kf6-vi` project, download the tarball.